Elippsis007/Premier-League-HoF/README.md

     -   #### Typography

-        -   [Bebas Neue]() is the main font used throughout the whole website with San-serif as the fallback font in                   case for any reason the font isn't being recognized on different operating systems.
+        -   [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue?query=Bebas+Neue) is the main font used throughout the whole website with cursive as the fallback font in case for any reason the font isn't being recognized on different operating systems.

 ## Features